Holy Thursday

-Holy Thursday of the Lord's Supper is April 17th, 2025 for this Liturgical Year.
+Holy Thursday of the Lord's Supper is April 2nd, 2026 for this Liturgical Year.

-Holy Thursday is the commemoration of the Last Supper of Jesus Christ, when he established the sacrament of Holy Communion prior to his arrest and crucifixion.
-Holy Thursday also commemorates His institution of the priesthood.
-This holy day falls on the Thursday before Easter and is part of Holy Week.
 Jesus celebrated the dinner as a Passover feast.
 Christ would fulfill His role as the Christian victim of the Passover for all to be saved by His final sacrifice.

-Commemorating The Sacrament of the Eucharist
+Commemorating the Sacrament of the Eucharist

 The Last Supper was the final meal Jesus shared with his Disciples in Jerusalem and during this Passover meal, he stated...